 Main practice area:

 Trusts; Pensions; Tax; Court of protection; Property; Partnership; Professional negligence

 Number of junior tenancies (in the last three years):

 £60,000 - £100,000

 11 February 2019 at 11:00 AM

 12 month pupillage

 Chambers is one of the outstanding sets of Chancery chambers with many distinguished present and former members, including a number of current and former law lords.
 We have 36 members of whom eight are silks.
 Chambers is consistently ranked highly in the legal directories and the vast majority of our members are recommended practitioners.
-When compared with the largest chancery sets, chambers is relatively small; we believe that our size ad ethos enables s to ensure that pupils and young tenants are trained and clerked properly and are well prepared for all the problems and opportunities which practice will throw at them.
+When compared with the largest chancery sets, chambers is relatively small; we believe that our size and ethos enables us to ensure that pupils and young tenants are trained and clerked properly and are well prepared for all the problems and opportunities which practice will throw at them.
 All members of chambers, however senior, are always willing to assist other members, however junior, and to provide advice and guidance when requested.

 Members' work covers a wide span of civil law with an emphasis on chancery work, from specialist wills, trust and probate, pension and revenue work through to real property and professional negligence.
-Chambers is instructed by a wide range of solicitors. from the largest City firms to sole practitioners outside London.
+Chambers is instructed by a wide range of solicitors, from the largest City firms to sole practitioners outside London.
 Many members have practices involving work from the major offshore financial centres.

-Applicants should normally have a t least a 2:1 degree.We aim to offer one 12-month pupillage each year and to recruit tenants from our pupils.
+Applicants should normally have at least a 2:1 degree.We aim to offer one 12-month pupillage each year and to recruit tenants from our pupils.
 Our policy is only to offer pupillages to candidates whom we believe to be potential tenants.
 We welcome applications from law and non-law graduates alike.